-Elastic moduli C{ii} and their associated 2σ uncertainties for all plagioclase samples are listed in Table 2.
-The first nine moduli in each column are those allowed to be non-zero under orthorhombic symmetry (C{11} C{22} C{33} C{44} C{55} C{66} C{12} C{13} C{23}).
-The next four (C{15} C{25} C{35} C{46}), in addition to the first nine, are allowed to be non-zero for monoclinic symmetry.
-Compliances (S{ii}) are listed in Table S2 of the Auxiliary Materials.
+Elastic moduli C{ij} and their associated 2σ uncertainties for all plagioclase samples are listed in Table 2.
+The first nine moduli in each column are those allowed to be nonzero under orthorhombic symmetry (C{11} C{22} C33 C44 C55 C66 C12 C13 C23).
+The next four (C15 C25 C35 C46), in addition to the first nine, are allowed to be nonzero for monoclinic symmetry.
+Compliances (Sij) are listed in Table S2 in the supporting information.
 Note that individual compliances are not the simple inverse of the modulus component with the same indices [Nye, 1957].
 The values reported here for albite differ slightly from those in Brown et al. [2006] as a result of refitting the original velocity data with modified estimates for the uncertainties of the X-ray compliance sums.
-We have adopted a uniform uncertainty of 0.0001 GPa-1 for all of the compliance sums derived from the high-pressure X-ray measurements.
-This value is a conservative global estimate that exceeds both the formal fitting error, the data scatter of individual high-pressure data points, the spread in values determined by different methods of data reduction (section 3.1), and is the maximum misfit of smoothed trend lines fit through the data as a function of composition.
-Magnitudes of uncertainties for components C{11} , C{22} , C{33} , C{12} , C{13} , and C{23} scale with uncertainties in X-ray compressibilities.
-Other moduli/compliances are fully constrained by the SAW data and their values and uncertainties are not impacted by the X-ray data.
-The 2σ uncertainties listed in the table were calculated from the covariance matrix [Brown et al. 1989] that included uncertainties in both the velocities (set to be 0.3%) and the X-ray determined compressibilities.
-Table S3 of the Supplementary Materials contains X-ray compliance determinations, all measured and predicted SAW velocities, and optimization results.
+We have adopted a uniform uncertainty of 0.0001 GPa^{-1} for all of the compliance sums derived from the high-pressure X-ray measurements.
+This value is a conservative global estimate that exceeds the formal fitting error, the data scatter of individual high-pressure data points, and the spread in values determined by different methods of data reduction (section 3.1), and is the maximum misfit of smoothed trend lines fit through the data as a function of composition.
+Magnitudes of uncertainties for components C11, C22, C33, C12, C13, and C23 scale with uncertainties in X-ray compressibilities.
+Other moduli/compliances are fully constrained by the SAW data, and their values and uncertainties are not impacted by the X-ray data.
+The 2σ uncertainties listed in the table were calculated from the covariance matrix [Brown et al., 1989] that included uncertainties in both the velocities (set to be 0.3%) and the compressibilities determined by X-ray diffraction.
+Table S3 in the supporting information contains the X-ray compliance determinations used in fitting, all the measured and predicted SAW velocities, and the optimization results.